CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 Names of Clang Modules are limited to be C99ext-identifiers.
 This means, they can only contain alphanumeric characters and underscores and may not begin with a number.
 Looking through the official spec repo, we discovered some popular pods, which don't match these requirements.

-Before you could already use `header_dir` as pod author to customize the name, which can be used to include your headers from the user target.
-E.g. if your pod is named `123BánànâKit`, you could set it to `BananaKit`, so it is available by `import <BananaKit/BananaKit.h>` instead of `#import <123BánànâKit/BananaKit.h>`.
+Before as a Pod author you could use `header_dir` to customize the name prefixing your headers from the user target.
+E.g. if your pod is named `123BánànâKit`, you could set it to `BananaKit`, it is available by `import <BananaKit/BananaKit.h>` instead of `#import <123BánànâKit/BananaKit.h>`.

 We are still supporting this usage, but also introducing a new attribute `module_name`, which you declare in your Podspecs.
 This new attribute has the advantage that it will be properly linted and verified, otherwise we will work from the the `header_dir` option.
-If either attribute is not present then we will work with the spec's name to match the Clang Module name requirements.
+If either attribute is not present then we will derive with the spec's name to match the Clang Module name requirements.

-To put in a nutshell, look at the following Swift snippet, which concisely express the way in which we decide a module name.
+To put in a nutshell, look at the following Swift snippet, which concisely expresses the way in which we decide a module name.

 ```swift
 //let c99ext_identifier: String -> String?